 If you experience pelvic pain, numerous pain management treatments are within reach at SamWell Institute for Pain Management.
-Board-certified pain management specialist Jay Shah, MD, and his team offer spinal cord stimulation and other pain solutions at their Colonia and Livingston, New Jersey, offices.
+Pain management specialists Jay Shah, MD, Jeffrey Deygoo, MD, and the team offer spinal cord stimulation and other pain solutions at their Colonia and Livingston, New Jersey, offices.
 Schedule an appointment by phone or book online to learn more about pelvic pain treatments.

 Pelvic pain is a feeling of discomfort in your lower back, hips, or abdominal area.
 It might result from:

 You might experience aching pain, sharp pain, throbbing, tingling, or burning in some instances.
 If you experience severe pelvic pain or long-lasting discomfort that doesn’t subside on its own, see the SamWell Institute for Pain Management team for an evaluation.

 When you arrive at SamWell Institute for Pain Management for a consultation, Dr. Shah and his team ask about your symptoms and review your medical history.
 They complete a physical examination and might recommend blood tests, nerve conduction tests, X-rays, MRIs, CT scans, or other imaging procedures to diagnose the cause of pelvic pain.